mobilerq/mrq-autotune-dynamodb/README.md

 # Auto-Tune DynamoDB

-`autotunedynamodb` is an AWS Lambda that tunes AWS DynamoDB read and write capacity by monitoring consumed capacity statistics.
+`autotunedynamodb` is an AWS Lambda "function" that tunes AWS DynamoDB read and write capacity by monitoring consumed capacity statistics.
 This can significantly reduce you AWS bill and improve response times during traffic spikes.
 It can publish adjustment notifications to [Slack](https://slack.com) for testing and monitoring.
 Use [`node-lambda`](https://www.npmjs.com/package/node-lambda) to run, package, and deploy `autotunedynamodb`.

 ## Features